Sieboldianus/TagMaps/README.md

 ## Installation

 1. The easiest way for Windows users is to download the newest pre-compiled build from [releases](../../releases) and run `tagmaps.exe`
-2. For all other OS, the reccommended way is to install with `pip install tagmaps`
+2. For all other OS, the recommended way is to install with `pip install tagmaps`

-## Run
+## Quickstart

 1. Place geotagged data in `/01_Input` subfolder
     - example files/format are available in the pre-compiled build zip-file above
 2. Output files will be saved in `/02_Output` (2 Shapefiles in auto-selected UTM projection, one containing all tag cluster and one with the overall location clusters)
-3. Visualize Shapefiles using ArcGIS (I haven't tried other GIS Software such as QGIS, but it should theoretically be possible..)
+3. Visualize Shapefiles, e.g. using ESRI ArcGIS (I haven't tried other GIS Software such as QGIS, but it should theoretically be possible..)
     - download `BasemapLayout_World.mxd` from [resources folder](/resources/BasemapLayout_World.mxd) and replace missing links with 2 resulting Shapefiles in `/02_Output`
     - adjust minimum and maximum Font Sizes, Weighting Formula or other metrics to your needs.

+## Tutorial

+There's a tutorial available [here](https://ad.vgiscience.org/tagmaps_tutorial) that guides though the process of generating Tag Maps.
+Please bring your own data or use a sample from the [YFCC100M Flickr Commons Dataset](https://multimediacommons.wordpress.com/yfcc100m-core-dataset/).

 ## Code

 The code has been completely refactored in January 2019, but there are still some missing pieces.
-Particularly the API (that is: `import tagmaps`) is not fully implemented.
-See method main() in __main__.py for examples on how to use tag maps package.
+Particularly the API (that is: `import tagmaps`) is still in an early stage.
+See method main() in [__main__.py](/tagmaps/__main__.py) for examples on how to use tag maps package.